Azure/bicep-reps/active/0000-bicep-version-pinning.md

 ## Out of scope
+1. **Version range support for registry modules and extensions.** Their existing exact-tag pinning continues to work unchanged, and any future range support should adopt the syntax defined in this proposal.
+2. **Independent version pinning for core Azure resource types.** These versions stay coupled to the Bicep CLI release for now.
-1. Making this work in AzPwsh would be nice to have as the owning team is now more open for us to make changes, but would involve significant work to make it at par with AzCLI.
-This can be considered future enhancement.
+3. **Bringing this feature to AzPwsh.** This would be nice to have now that the owning team is more open to changes, but reaching parity with AzCLI is significant work and is left as a future enhancement.
-2. There were concerns about how this would work with bicepconfig.json resolution mechanism.
-Today, the closest bicepconfig.json file is used to resolve configurations relative to the bicep/bicepparam file being compiled.
-Since there exists no merge process for the bicepconfig.json files, this could be problematic in the cases where users want to have repo-wide settings honored even with child folders containing their own bicepconfig.json files.
-This limitation, however, has existed already, and hence orthogonal to this proposal; we could adopt this proposal without necessarily solving the bicepconfig.json limitation.
+4. **Redesigning `bicepconfig.json` resolution.** Today, the closest `bicepconfig.json` file is used to resolve configuration relative to the bicep/bicepparam file being compiled, and there is no merge process across `bicepconfig.json` files.
+This can be problematic when users want repo-wide settings honored even where child folders have their own `bicepconfig.json`.
+That limitation predates this proposal and is orthogonal to it; we can adopt this proposal without solving it.